g-insana/ffdb.py/README.md

 ```
   (from [GitHub](https://github.com/g-insana/ffdb.py/)).

-The utility scripts should get installed for you by pip.
+The utility scripts should get installed for you by pip (if installed as --user you
+may need to add e.g. ~/.local/bin/ to your $PATH).
 Alternatively, you can directly download those you need:

 ``` bash